Pranav27540/Asset_Management/README.md

 Designed with performance and simplicity in mind, this system is ideal for internal use by IT departments, offices, and institutions to maintain asset records and user accountability.

+** ✨ Features**
+🧾 Asset Listing: View, search, and filter all available or assigned assets

+➕ Add/Edit Assets: Add new assets with details like name, category, ID, location, etc.

+🔁 Assignment Tracking: Assign assets to users and track who has what

+🕓 Asset History: Maintain logs of asset assignment and return history

+🔐 Authentication (Optional): Add role-based login for admins or users

+📊 Dashboard (Optional): Overview of asset stats and activity logs